Inhibitors are tricky. We can help.

 Find out if feiba is right for you.

-You may be eligible for 6 free doses of FEIBA.
+You may be eligible for 15 free trial doses of FEIBA.

 All you need to do is complete some information with help from your healthcare provider.